 Kathleen Allen, LCSW, C-ASWCM

-For someone with Alzheimer’s disease or another form of dementia, and for those over age 65 or with chronic illnesses, summer presents its own dangers and challenges.
+Summer presents its own dangers and challenges for older adults with chronic illnesses.
 Depending on where you live, you may see temperatures above 100 degrees for weeks at a time.
 This is risky for most people, regardless of age or health status, but presents additional concerns for people with chronic medical conditions.
-Putting protective measures in place will help your loved ones with Alzheimer’s, other forms of dementia, or other chronic illnesses get through summer heat waves comfortably and safely.
+Putting protective measures in place will help your loved ones get through summer heat waves comfortably and safely.

 Heat, humidity, one’s general health, medications, hydration, and whether the environment is adequately cooled can all contribute to heat stress, also known as hyperthermia.
 The Centers for Disease Control and Prevention cites three reasons adults over the age of 65 are more prone to heat stress than the general population:

-• In general, older adults do not adjust as easily to the sudden changes in temperature.
+In general, older adults do not adjust as easily to sudden changes in temperature.

 Hyperthermia occurs when the body’s heat-regulating system fails to adequately keep a person cool.
-The forms of hyperthermia include heat syncope (fainting), heat cramps, heat stroke, and heat exhaustion.
-These heat stresses can happen to anyone, but older adults, and those with chronic illnesses, including dementia and Alzheimer’s, are especially at risk during hot weather.
+Forms of hyperthermia include heat syncope (fainting), heat cramps, heat stroke, and heat exhaustion.
+These heat stresses can happen to anyone, but older adults and those with chronic illnesses, including dementia and Alzheimer’s, are especially at risk during hot weather.

 Putting safety mechanisms in place should always be part of one’s plan of care for the hot weather months.
 When the heat and humidity hit, have the following protective measures in place for people at risk for heat-related problems:

-During a hot weather period, putting the above measures in place, along with increasing the level of monitoring you provide, can help protect at-risk individuals from the dangers of hot weather.
+During a hot weather period, the above measures, along with increasing the level of monitoring you provide, can help protect at-risk individuals from the dangers of hot weather.

 Kathleen Allen has been working with older adults and their families for over 20 years.